 QUIC.cloud provides several protections against DDoS attack.
-The QUIC.cloud dashboard allows you to enable and configure reCAPTCHA & WordPress Brute Force Defense, and you may also restrict XML-RPC requests if you wish.
-Configurable allow and block lists are provided for access control.
+The QUIC.cloud dashboard allows you to enable and configure these options if you are on the Standard Plan (the options will not be visible for those on the Free Plan).

 While there are many WordPress plugins available to provide security features, CDN-level protections are both more effective and more efficient.